 Protect surrounding areas of wood or paint with newspaper, and then apply a generous coat of paste to the area needing to be stripped.
 Use a small, clean paintbrush for this.
 In most cases, the paste or gel paint stripper will need to be left to work for much longer than a normal paint stripper (hours rather than minutes), so paint it over the whole area to be stripped in one go.

 After the allotted time, scrape away the paint stripper using a wide-bladed scraper or a shave hook.

 Most paint stripper needs to be neutralised if the area is to be repainted.
 The method varies depending on the type of stripper used, but usually involves washing the area down well with water or white spirit, and then allowing the area to dry completely before repainting.

 Once you are happy that the old paint has been removed, sand the surface down with fine sandpaper; fill any holes or dents with the appropriate Wood Filler (or Wood Stopping if you plan to varnish) and you are ready to repaint.

-Warning!
-Lead-based Paint
+Stripping Lead-based Paint

 If the paint you are taking off is old, it is quite likely it is lead-based.
 This is not very nice stuff and the fumes and dust can cause medical problems.
 If you think the paint you are stripping is lead based, use a chemical stripper rather than a heat gun, and make sure you dispose of the scrapings safely.
-Wash your hands thoroughly afterwards.
+Wash your hands thoroughly afterward.